RetroDECK/ES-DE/INSTALL.md

 For some reason defining the '../include' path doesn't work when running CMake from PowerShell (and no, changing to backslash doesn't help).
 Instead use Bash, by running from a `Git Bash` shell.

 The make command works fine directly in PowerShell though so it can be run from the VSCode terminal.
+Unfortunately I haven't been able to find a way to use a civilized shell from inside VSCode so we're stuck with PowerShell.

 Running `make -j6` (or whatever number of parallel jobs you prefer) should now build the binary.

-Note that compilation time is much longer than on Unix, and linking time is excessive for a debug build.
+Note that compilation time is much longer than on Unix, and linking time is excessive for a debug build (around 10 times longer on my computer).
 The debug binary is also much larger than on Unix.

-A worthwhile endeavour could be to setup a cross-compilation environment using WLS/WLS2 (Linux), but I have not tried it.

 **Creating an NSIS installer:**